-Navy Cooperative Engagement Capability (CEC).
-The CEC system links Navy ships and aircraft operating in a particular area into a single, integrated air-defense network in which radar data collected by each platform is transmitted on a real-time (i.e., instantaneous) basis to the other units in the network.
+Navy Ships and aircraft operating in a particular area into a single, integrated air-defense network in which radar data collected by each platform is transmitted on a real-time (i.e., instantaneous) basis to the other units in the network.
 Each unit in the CEC network fuses its own radar data with data received from the other units.
 As a result, units in the network share a common, composite, real-time air-defense picture.
 CEC will permit a ship to shoot air-defense missiles at incoming anti-ship missiles that the ship itself cannot see, using radar targeting data gathered by other units in the network.
-It will also permit air-defense missiles fired by one ship to be guided by other ships or aircraft.66
+It will also permit air-defense missiles fired by one ship to be guided by other ships or aircraft.67

 Table 5.
-Develop and Test CEC, PE 0603658N 67
+Develop and Test CEC, PE 0603658N 68